Bergen Catholic High School

-Bergen Catholic High School is an all-male Roman Catholic high school in Oradell, Bergen County, New Jersey, United States, serving students in ninth through twelfth grade.
-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1989 and is accredited until January 2026.
+Bergen Catholic High School is an all-male Roman Catholic high school in Oradell, in Bergen County, in the U.S. state of New Jersey, serving students in ninth through twelfth grade.

-Bergen Catholic operates under the supervision of the Roman Catholic Archdiocese of Newark.
-Bergen Catholic draws students from a wide geographic area that includes over 100 North Jersey communities, Rockland, Orange, Westchester counties and New York City.
+Bergen Catholic operates under the supervision of the Archdiocese of Newark.
+The school draws students from a wide geographic area that includes over 100 North Jersey communities, Rockland, Orange, Westchester counties and New York City.

-As of the 2017–18 school year, the school had an enrollment of 667 students and 51.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 13:1.
-The school's student body was 64.0% (427) White, 12.1% (81) Hispanic, 9.1% (61) Asian, 7.3% (49) two or more races and 5.1% (34) Black.

-Academics

-All students are required to graduate with at least 140 credits.